DeclarativeHub/ReactiveKit/README.md

 }
 ```

 Our observer we introduced earlier is basically the `on(_:)` method.
-ReactiveKit also provides this extensions on the observer:
+ReactiveKit also provides this extension on the observer:

 ```swift
 public extension ObserverProtocol {